Togo and Benin - Voodoo Ceremony with Masks and Dance

 From Abomey to Ouidah (200 km, 3 hours) – Benin

-A few kilometres north of the city of Cotonou, we cross Nokoué Lake by motorboat and reach Ganvié – the largest and most beautiful stilt village in Africa.
-Its approximately 25,000 residents from the Tofinu ethnic group build their huts on teak wood stilts and cover the roofs with a thick layer of leaves.
+A few kilometres north of the city of Cotonou, we cross Lake Nokoué by motorboat to reach Ganvié – the largest and most beautiful stilt village in Africa.
+Its approximately 25,000 inhabitants from the Tofinu ethnic group build their huts on teak wood stilts and cover the roofs with a thick layer of leaves.
 Their main activity is fishing.
-The village has managed to preserve its traditions and environment despite long-standing human presence in this enclosed setting, and to this day, the lake is not subject to overfishing.
-Life unfolds daily around the canoes, which men, women, and children navigate with ease, using brightly coloured poles.
-With these canoes, the men fish, the women deliver goods to the market, and the children go to school and play.
+The village has managed to preserve its traditions, and the environment remains untouched despite the long-standing human presence in this enclosed setting, and even now, the lake is not subject to overfishing.
+Life unfolds daily around canoes, which men, women, and children navigate with ease using brightly coloured poles.
+With these canoes, men catch fish, women deliver goods to the market, and children go to school and play.

-After Ganvié, we will visit the town of Ouidah, considered the capital of African Voodoo.
+After Ganvié, we will visit the city of Ouidah, considered the capital of African voodoo.

-Ouidah was conquered by the army of Dahomey in the 18th century, becoming one of the main slave ports.
-Today, the town is distinguished by its Afro-Brazilian architecture, and the Temple of the Python stands opposite the Catholic cathedral.
-The laid-back attitude of the locals blends harmoniously with the roar of distant waves and the rhythm of the drums – an atmosphere of timelessness, aptly described by Bruce Chatwin in his book The Vice-Roy of Ouidah.
-We will visit the Temple of the Python and the Portuguese fort, which is now a museum of the history of Ouidah and the slave trade.
+Ouidah was conquered by the Dahomey army in the 18th century, becoming one of the main slave ports.
+Today, the city features Afro-Brazilian architecture, and the Temple of Python stands before the Catholic Cathedral.
+The relaxed attitude of the locals harmoniously combines with the roar of distant waves and the rhythm of drums – an eternal atmosphere, beautifully described by Bruce Chatwin in his book The Vice-Roy of Ouidah.
+We will visit the Temple of Python and the Portuguese fort, now a museum of the history of Ouidah and the slave trade.

-We will conclude the city tour by following the “slave route” to the beach where they were boarded onto ships.
+We'll finish the city tour by following the "Route of the Slaves" to the beach where they were once boarded onto ships.

 Meals: breakfast and lunch.

-Overnight stay at Casa del Papa hotel or similar (all rooms with private bathroom and air conditioning).
+Overnight stay at Casa del Papa or similar (all rooms with private facilities and air conditioning).

 Day 11